pepkit/peppy/doc/source/index.rst

 Welcome
 ^^^^^^^^

-``pep`` is a python package for handling `Portable Encapsulated Projects <http://pepkit.github.io/>`_.
-Portable Encapsulated Projects is a standardized format for describing sample-intensive project metadata. ``pep`` provides a python interface to this format.
+``peppy`` is a python package for handling `Portable Encapsulated Projects <http://pepkit.github.io/>`_.
+Portable Encapsulated Projects is a standardized format for describing sample-intensive project metadata. ``peppy`` provides a python interface to this format.

-If you define your project using `standard PEP format <http://pepkit.github.io/>`_, you can use the ``pep`` package to instantiate an in-memory representation of your project and all of its samples.
-You can then use this for interactive analysis, or to develop a novel python tool based on pep so you don't have to handle sample processing.
+If you define your project using `standard PEP format <http://pepkit.github.io/>`_, you can use the ``peppy`` package to instantiate an in-memory representation of your project and all of its samples.
+You can then use this for interactive analysis, or to develop a novel python tool based on ``peppy`` so you don't have to handle sample processing.

 To get started, proceed with the :doc:`Introduction <intro>`.